How I built Fluxer, a Discord-like chat app

 2026

-After Discord's age-verification announcement, Visionary sold out quickly: around 1,000 copies at $299 each before we paused sales.
+After Discord's age-verification announcement, Visionary sold out quickly: around 1,000 copies at $299 each before sales were paused.
 Visionaries are recognised in-app with a numbered badge that shows how early they supported Fluxer.

-Visionary was never about FOMO; I had no idea what was coming.
-I capped it at 1,000 slots with an expiration date in October 2026 because that felt like a ceiling I would never come close to.
-I honestly expected to sell maybe a quarter of that by then at best.
-Selling out in a matter of days was the last thing I expected.
+Visionary was never about FOMO; I didn't know what was coming.
+I capped it at 1,000 slots with an expiration date in October 2026 because that seemed far above likely demand.
+It sold out in a matter of days.

-Fluxer feels familiar and has the features people expect from modern community chat.
-In a lot of areas it already does more than the other open source options, and it feels close to classic Discord.
+Fluxer uses familiar community-chat patterns and includes the features people expect from this kind of app.
+In several areas it already does more than the other open source options, and it stays close to classic Discord where that model works.

-The team is still tiny, but Fluxer is no longer just me keeping everything standing up alone.
-The goal remains the same: free and open source software under the AGPLv3, self-hosting without licence-key checks, and a hosted instance whose job is to serve users and fund the open source work.
+The team is still tiny, but the day-to-day load is shared now.
+The goal is still simple: free and open source software, self-hosting without licence-key checks, and a hosted instance whose job is to serve users and fund the open source work.

-You can support Fluxer through Plutonium, a custom donation, or future issues and PRs in the GitHub repo once the growth-spike cleanup is published and regular open development resumes.
-That support goes into infrastructure, documentation, code review, and the work needed to keep both Fluxer.app and the self-hosted release moving.
+You can support Fluxer through Plutonium, a custom donation, or issues and PRs in the GitHub repo.
+That support goes into hosting, documentation, code review, and the work needed to keep both Fluxer.app and the self-hosted release moving.

-Discord's backend scaling work is unusually well documented, and their engineering posts have been a major reference point for me.
+Discord's backend scaling work is unusually well documented, and their engineering posts have been a big reference point for me.
 Start here:

-I have a lot of respect for their engineers, even if I'm less enthusiastic about some of Discord's business decisions.
-Meanwhile, a usable self-hosted alternative still doesn't really exist, and building something good enough to replace what people already use takes an enormous amount of time and energy, since people usually only pay once an app already feels close to what they expect.
+I respect their engineers, even if I'm not a fan of some of Discord's business decisions.
+Meanwhile, a usable self-hosted alternative still doesn't really exist, and building something good enough to replace what people already use takes an enormous amount of time and energy, since people usually only pay once an app feels close to what they expect.

-What kept me going was a slightly obsessive desire to understand Discord's architecture in depth: Hacker News and Reddit threads, postmortems and blog posts, relevant courses at KTH, and professional experience along the way.
-I've also been active in Discord's meta communities for years, alongside fellow enthusiasts, security researchers, and bug hunters, and I've spoken with Discord engineers directly on several occasions.
+What kept me going was years of work to understand Discord's architecture in depth: Hacker News and Reddit threads, postmortems and blog posts, relevant courses at KTH, and professional experience along the way.
+I've also been active in Discord's meta communities for years, alongside fellow enthusiasts, security researchers, and bug hunters, and I've spoken with Discord engineers directly a few times.

-That insight into Discord's development, and into people's frustrations with it, is what I'm putting to work on a real alternative to proprietary community chat apps.
-Fluxer should be much more than a Discord clone.
+That knowledge of Discord's development, and of people's frustrations with it, is what I'm putting to work on an alternative to closed community chat apps.
+Fluxer should be more than a Discord clone.

 What the backend looks like now

 At launch, I described Fluxer as mostly TypeScript with a bit of Erlang.
 That was accurate at the time.
-Today Fluxer.app is a small set of services, because different parts of the app need different constraints.
-I'm leaving out the public website and operations tooling here, since this section is about the chat app itself.
+Today Fluxer.app is a set of focused services, because different parts of the app have different needs.

 Most of what people touch every day goes through the API.
-It is a TypeScript service running on Node with Hono, and it owns the parts of Fluxer that change the most: accounts, authentication, communities, channels, messages, attachments, billing, reports, downloads, unfurls, and the public HTTP API.
-I want that code to stay easy to follow, because it is where most day-to-day app work happens.
-Cassandra stores durable data, Valkey handles fast shared state, and NATS carries internal messages.
-The Worker uses the same TypeScript stack and takes care of jobs that should not slow down a request: attachment expiry, CDN purges, search and discovery refreshes, billing reconciliation, trust and safety list syncs, scheduled messages, data exports, and bulk message deletion.
-Those jobs flow through NATS JetStream, with a small cron scheduler feeding the periodic ones.
+It's a TypeScript service running on Node with Hono, and it owns the parts of Fluxer that change the most: accounts, authentication, communities, channels, messages, attachments, billing, reports, downloads, unfurls, and the public HTTP API.
+Cassandra stores durable data on Fluxer.app, Valkey handles fast shared state, and NATS carries internal messages.
+The Worker uses the same TypeScript stack for jobs that shouldn't slow down a request, such as attachment expiry, CDN purges, search refreshes, billing reconciliation, trust and safety syncs, data exports, and bulk deletion.

 The Gateway is where Fluxer stops looking like a normal web app.
-It is plain Erlang on OTP 28, and it owns the live side of the system: WebSocket connections, sessions, event fanout, presence, guild routing, voice and call state, and push notification delivery.
-In production it is split into six specialised tiers.
-One stateless websocket tier accepts connections, runs heartbeats, and relays frames.
-Five stateful clusters handle sessions, guilds, presence, calls, and push.
-Every node joins one distributed Erlang cluster discovered through headless Kubernetes DNS, and rendezvous hashing routes each session and guild to an owner node, then to a shard inside that node.
-Because the websocket tier holds no state, it can be rolled without disturbing live sessions or guilds.
+It's plain Erlang on OTP 28, and it owns the live side of the system: WebSocket connections, sessions, event fanout, presence, guild routing, voice and call state, and push notification delivery.
+In production it's split into specialised tiers for websocket connections, sessions, guilds, presence, calls, and push.
+The websocket tier stays stateless, while the stateful tiers own the live data they're responsible for, which makes production rollouts and failures easier to contain.

-Rust also sits behind the API for the hot data paths being moved out of the TypeScript monolith.
-In the code that is public today, that means services for users, messages, full-text search, link unfurling, and Snowflake ID generation, modelled on the data services Discord built between its API and its database.
-They share a NATS-based RPC framework with rendezvous-hashed shards, short-lived L1 caches, and single-flight request coalescing where it helps.
-The database-facing services reduce repeated reads against the persistence layer, search uses an embedded Tantivy index with snapshot and restore support, and the Snowflake service uses the same 2015 epoch and 64-bit layout as Discord's, so IDs sort by time the same way.
+Rust also sits behind the API for hot paths that benefit from a smaller, more predictable service.
+In the code that's public today, that means services for users, messages, link unfurling, and Snowflake ID generation, modelled on the data services Discord built between its API and its database.
+They use NATS-based RPC, caching, and request coalescing where it helps.
+Production search runs on Elasticsearch, and self-hosted instances can choose Meilisearch when they want a lighter search backend.
+The Snowflake service uses the same 2015 epoch and 64-bit layout as Discord's, so IDs sort by time the same way.

-The last piece is how everything talks.
-NATS carries API-to-service and API-to-Gateway RPC plus the background job stream, and the Gateway calls back into the API over HTTP to build your initial state when you connect.
-Valkey handles caching, rate limits, distributed locks, cache invalidation, pub/sub, and small operational queues.
+NATS carries internal RPC and background jobs, the Gateway calls back into the API when it needs app data, and Valkey handles caching, rate limits, locks, cache invalidation, pub/sub, and small internal queues.

 A typical self-hosted deployment is much smaller than the hosted setup.
-The Kubernetes clustering and role-split tiers described above are specific to Fluxer.app; you should not need to recreate my production cluster to run your own instance.
+The Kubernetes clustering and role-split tiers described above are specific to Fluxer.app; you shouldn't need to recreate my production cluster to run your own instance.
 The small setup keeps the app services together and needs only a database, Valkey, and NATS.
-Documented Docker images and an interactive setup command walk you through configuring an instance in your terminal.
+The goal is Docker images plus a web setup wizard that walks you through configuring an instance.
 Small instances can run on a Raspberry Pi.

-At launch, the Electron desktop app will support connecting to custom backends through in-app account switching, so you can run your own instance and use it from the regular desktop client without waiting for full federation.
+The Electron desktop path starts with custom backends through in-app account switching in the regular client, so you can run your own instance without waiting for full federation.

 Why three languages?